tejadaR/AREA/README.md

 Scala-IDE for Eclipse is recommended (together with the sbteclipse plugin).
 Developers can just use:

->> sbt compile
+- sbt compile
->> sbt eclipse
+- sbt eclipse

 and then easily import and run the project in Scala-IDE.
 However, given that hadoop has been configured and the files inside the /data folder have been uploaded to HDFS, the following commands will also work

-> start-dfs.sh
+- start-dfs.sh
-> start-yarn.sh
+- start-yarn.sh
-> sbt package
+- sbt package
-> spark-submit --class "rtejada.projects.AREA.Main" target/scala-2.11/area_2.11-1.0.jar
+- spark-submit --class "rtejada.projects.AREA.Main" target/scala-2.11/area_2.11-1.0.jar

-Note that dataframes might not format correctly using the latter method, and that it will require enough memory to be configured into the spark-defaults.conf file ($SPARK_HOME/conf).
-The following settings have been ested to work:
+Note that dataframes might not be formatted correctly using the latter method, and that it will require enough memory to be configured into the spark-defaults.conf file ($SPARK_HOME/conf).
+The following settings have been tested to work:

 spark.driver.memory 5g
 spark.executor.memory 12g